-Mr. Hines is Chief Operating Officer at Oilfield Water Logistics.
-Prior to joining Oilfield Water Logistics, Mr. Hines was the Construction and Produced Water Manager at Pioneer Natural Resources water team.
-Mr. Hines has over 13 years of prior experience in a variety of roles in the upstream oil and gas sector focusing on facilities and operations.
-Mr. Hines has a Petroleum Engineering degree from Texas Tech University.
+Mr. Hines is the President and Chief Operating Officer at Oilfield Water Logistics, with responsibility for leading operations, system engineering, design and construction, and managing key regulatory and industry relationships.
+He joined the company in 2018 as Executive Vice President Permian, responsible for overseeing company activity in the Midland and Delaware basins.
+In 2020, he established the company’s water re-use program to minimally treat produced water, enhancing sustainability while adding new value propositions for customers.
+Prior to Oilfield Water Logistics, Mr. Hines was the Construction and Produced Water Manager at the Pioneer Natural Resources water team.
+Mr. Hines has over 15 years of prior experience in a variety of roles in the upstream oil and gas sector focusing on facilities and operations.
+He holds a Petroleum Engineering degree from Texas Tech University.

 Mr. Thiel is Executive Vice President, Corporate Development at Oilfield Water Logistics and a Partner at OWL Investments.
 Mr. Thiel worked in the Stephens Energy Investment Banking Group from December 2011 to May 2014 where he participated in over $16 billion of transactions.
 Prior to joining Stephens, Mr. Thiel served as a Consultant at Ernst and Young where he participated in several operations improvement projects in the firm’s Consumer Banking Office.
 Prior to Ernst and Young, Mr. Thiel was a Captain in the United States Army where he led teams at multiple levels through four combat deployments.
 Mr. Thiel earned his BS in Engineering Management from the United States Military Academy and his MBA from Southern Methodist University.